-16 1.
-INTRODUCTION
+1. INTRODUCTION

 Broilers play an important role in human nutrition, national income, employment and income generation in Bangladesh.
-As an important sub sector of livestock production, the poultry industry in Bangladesh plays a vital role in economic growth and simultaneously creates numerous employment opportunities.
-Poultry industry is a fundamental part of animal 22 production, is committed to the nation for supplying a cheap source of good quality nutritious 23 animal protein in terms of meat and eggs [1].
-It was recorded that poultry meat alone 24 contributes 37% of the total meat production in Bangladesh [2].
-Poultry contributes about 22-25 27% of the total animal protein supply in the country.
-So, to cope with market demand for 26 animal meat protein, modern broilers are reaching market age sooner each year.
-Therefore, 27 advances in nutrition will be the fundamental for securing this rapid growth achievement and maintaining sustainable broiler production.
-Soyabean meal (SBM) is generally recognizes as 28 29 an effective and high-quality vegetable protein feed-stuff [3, 4].
-Recently in Bangladesh, high demand of soyabean meal has been observed but its availability is not sufficient round the 30 year and the prices are also higher in off-season.
-Therefore, it is very important to improve 31 32 the scientific knowledge for utilizing low cost locally available agro-industrial by-products in 33 broiler feed in order to reduce the feed cost and to substitute as an effective protein source.
-34 Cottonseed meal (CSM) is one of them.
-Cotton seed meal (CSM) is a by-product of cotton 35 seed that is used for animal feeding because it is rich in oil and protein [5].
-CSM is a fairly 36 good source of protein (222.0 to 560.2 g per kg); [6, 7] and metabolizable energy (7.4 to 37 11.99MJ per kg); [7].
-Another researcher reported that cottonseed cake has been used as a 38 cheaper alternative to soybean cake in livestock feeding and a good source of dietary 39 protein [8].
+As an important sub-sector of livestock production, the poultry industry in Bangladesh plays a vital role in economic growth and simultaneously creates numerous employment opportunities.
+Poultry industry is a fundamental part of animal production, is committed to the nation for supplying a cheap source of good quality nutritious animal protein in terms of meat and eggs [1].
+It was recorded that poultry meat alone contributes 37% of the total meat production in Bangladesh [2].
+Poultry contributes about 22-27% of the total animal protein supply in the country.
+So, to cope with market demand for animal meat protein, modern broilers are reaching market age sooner each year.
+Therefore, advances in nutrition will be the fundamental for securing this rapid growth achievement and maintaining sustainable broiler production.
+Soyabean meal is generally recognized as an effective and high-quality vegetable protein feed-stuff [3, 4].
+Recently in Bangladesh, high demand of soyabean meal has been observed but its availability is not sufficient round the year and the prices are also higher in off-season.
+Therefore, it is very important to improve the scientific knowledge for utilizing low cost locally available agro-industrial by-products in broiler feed in order to reduce the feed cost and to substitute as an effective protein source.
+Cottonseed meal is one of them.
+Cotton seed meal is a by-product of cotton seed that is used for animal feeding because it is rich in oil and protein [5].
+CSM is a fairly good source of protein (222.0 to 560.2 g per kg); [6, 7] and metabolizable energy (7.4 to 11.99MJ per kg); [7].
+Another researcher reported that cottonseed cake has been used as a cheaper alternative to soybean cake in livestock feeding and a good source of dietary protein [8].
 So, CSM is very useful in livestock feeding in the cotton growing areas.
-Although 40 CSM is an inexpensive source of protein with high protein content [9], it's nutrient 41 bioavailability in poultry diets is low due to the presence of anti-nutritional factors, such as 42 free gossypol, Cycloproponoic fatty acids and crude fibre [10], which may cause negative effects on growth, reproductive performance and organ abnormalities [9, 11].
-But cottonseed 43 44 products offer a safe alternative feed when fed at recommended levels [12, 13, 14].
-If 45 carefully incorporated, cotton seed meal can reduce feed costs while maintaining or increasing the level of bird's performance.
-Besides, there is a very few research on CSM in 46 47 broiler diets.
-Therefore, the purpose of this study was to evaluate the effect of different levels 48 of cotton seed meal on performance traits and meat composition in commercial broilers.
+Although CSM is an inexpensive source of protein with high protein content [9], it's nutrient bioavailability in poultry diets is low due to the presence of anti-nutritional factors, such as free gossypol, Cycloproponoic fatty acids and crude fibre [10], which may cause negative effects on growth, reproductive performance and organ abnormalities [9, 11].
+But cottonseed products offer a safe alternative feed when fed at recommended levels [12, 13, 14].
+If carefully incorporated, cotton seed meal can reduce feed costs while maintaining or increasing the level of bird's performance.
+In Bangladesh context, there is very little research work on inclusion of CSM as an alternative protein source in broiler diets.
+Therefore, the purpose of this study was to evaluate the effect of different levels of cotton seed meal on performance traits and meat composition in commercial broilers.

-50 2.
-MATERIAL AND METHODS
+2. MATERIAL AND METHODS

-52 2.1 Animal, experimental design and management
+2.1 Animal, experimental design and management